CtrlAltKismet/Sprout-and-Spark/README.md

 ### HTML Validation

 Index page:
-The index page came back with 5 errors and 2 warnings, mostly due to duplicate ID's which were fixed by removing and instead using classes -- the custom CSS was also modified to reflect these changes. <section> was also changed to <div> as suggested by the validator.
+The index page came back with 5 errors and 2 warnings, mostly due to duplicate ID's which were fixed by removing and instead using classes -- the custom CSS was also modified to reflect these changes.
+Section was also changed to div as suggested by the validator.
 ![image](https://github.com/user-attachments/assets/3957e298-2061-462e-ac8d-1465fa0e6068)

 After changes were made, there were no more errors:
 ![image](https://github.com/user-attachments/assets/2d247b47-fdf3-48d5-a49d-e28b4aba665d)

 Gallery page:
 The gallery page came with just 2 errors and 1 warning, which was due to unclosed elements and a section lacking a heading.
-I used the same <div> fix as before to ensure all elements were closed.
+I used the same div fix as before to ensure all elements were closed.
 ![image](https://github.com/user-attachments/assets/9619bba7-fa4f-42ad-8b1b-4d7e11291fd2)

 After changes were made, there were no more errors:
 ![image](https://github.com/user-attachments/assets/a6287c3f-fb9d-4352-95ee-ac5454b7dcc6)

 Events page:
-The events page showed a total of 26 errors including: the main element must not appear as a descendent of the header element (fixed by moving <main> from beneath the header to above it) duplicate IDs (removed), the end tag <section> seen but a <div> element was still open (closed element with another </div>) and a </header> missing before my <section> which was promptly added.
+The events page showed a total of 26 errors including: the main element must not appear as a descendent of the header element (fixed by moving main from beneath the header to above it) duplicate IDs (removed), the end tag section seen but a div element was still open (closed element with another div) and a header missing before my section which was promptly added.
 ![image](https://github.com/user-attachments/assets/e2ba00e7-c864-49f7-b22b-2f8ef6a4929a)

 After changes were made, there were no more errors: